jurassix/dataflow-through-react/overview/how-react-will-see-your-code.md

-# how react see's your code
+# how react will see your code

 React applications are React Component compositions.
 Much like HTML, React is hierarchical and expressed easily as a tree.